 - Send her some tea bags, because you know she became addicted to Earl Grey when she was in London.

-- Enclose an article that made you laugh because you used to pour over People Magazine together.
+- Enclose an article that made you laugh because you used to pore over People Magazine together.

 - Send a poem that reminds you of a time you spent together.